jmquigley/gadgets/docs/lib/accordion/AccordionItem.md

 - `onClick(toggleState)` - This callback is invoked when the header portion of the AccordionItem is clicked.
 It is given the current state of the toggle (true if visible, otherwise false)
-- `onNew()` - This callback is invoked if the "plus" button is clicked.
+- `onNew(title)` - This callback is invoked if the "plus" button is clicked.
+The name of the item is given to this callback.

 #### Styles
 - `ui-accordionitem` - The top level style for the Item